python/cpython/Doc/library/asyncio-tutorial/async-functions.rst

 The difference now is of course the presence of those "async" words.
-The code sample doesn't show a good reason *why* an async generator is being used here: that will come later in the cookbook.
+The code sample doesn't show a good reason *why* an async generator is being used here: that comes a bit further down.
 All we want to discuss here is what these kinds of functions and objects should be called.

 Let's have a close look at the function `ag`: